-While on your Finch Bay Galapagos Hotel Island-2-Island programme, this will be one of your stops.
+While on your Finch Bay Galapagos Hotel Island-2-Island program, this will be one of your stops.
 Let us tell you a little more about this interesting spot.

 Why Visit Sierra Negra Volcano?

 Many visitors coming to the Galapagos expect to see volcanoes.
 It’s true that the archipelago consists of volcanic formations, the volcanoes of which have a different behavior and shape compared to those found on the continent.
 Because they’re widely photographed, conically shaped and massive volcanoes are what’s on people’s minds when they first think of a volcano.
 In Galapagos however, not all the islands have volcanoes and this is due to the fact that many of the volcanoes are so old that they are not visible anymore.
 Secondly, volcanoes that are in fact visible are not massive like the volcanoes found on the continent.
 Different types of formations and eruptions take place in the Galapagos and, consequently, many people don’t realize there’s a volcano until they are right on top of it.

 Are you interested in exploring the ultimate secluded destination?